 An emergency is an event which threatens or impacts the health or safety of people and/or destroys or damages property or the natural environment.
 Emergencies can occur at any time with little warning, rapidly spread over designated boundaries and cause diverse and widespread impacts across affected communities.
-Climate change is likely to exacerbate many of the known disaster risks and affect those members of our community that are already especially vulnerable to natural hazards.
 Council can help to minimise the risks from emergencies and contribute to the safety and wellbeing of our communities by participating in local emergency management.